oroinc/documentation/management_console/system/user_management/index.rst

 Role Structure
 --------------

-In |oro_application|, roles are the predefined set of permissions used to grant controlled access to the system data.
+Roles are the predefined set of permissions used to grant controlled access to the system data.
 After users are assigned a specific role that is typically based on job functions, they can manage information relevant to their job role.
 This is necessary to protect information, so that users are only given access to information they need to see, and not flooded with information that they do not need.
 This way, for example, the sales department can be restricted only to working with leads, the marketing department can only see and work with marketing lists and campaigns, while administrators can access all systems globally.

 The ability of particular users to access data and perform actions in the system depends on several criteria: